Skip to content

 Step 3 — mandatory for all practising electricians

-Duration: 2 to 3 weeks (intensive course)
+Duration: 5 days (intensive course)

 The 2391-52 qualification covers the initial verification of new installations and the periodic inspection and testing of existing installations.
 It is essential for anyone who needs to sign off electrical work and issue certificates.